dnguyen800/dnguyen800.github.io/_posts/2019-04-26-streaming-media-device.md

 ## Chromecast

-**Even though I use [Chromecast](https://www.bestbuy.com/site/google-chromecast-ultra-4k-streaming-media-player-black/5578628.p?skuId=5578628) in my home, I find it difficult to recommend as the sole media device in your home because it lacks a TV user interface and remote.** I believe most people want a remote to browse videos, so I recommend trying a Roku, Android TV, or both Roku and Chromecast for these features.
+**Even though I use [Chromecast](https://www.bestbuy.com/site/google-chromecast-ultra-4k-streaming-media-player-black/5578628.p?skuId=5578628) in my home, I find it difficult to recommend as the sole media device in your home because it lacks a TV user interface and remote.** I believe most people want a remote to browse videos, so I recommend trying a Roku, Fire TV, or both Roku and Chromecast for these features.
 My roommates prefer to ignore the Chromecast altogether for the lack of a remote.

 I initially liked the Chromecast because it would show video thumbnails on Home Assistant when watching Hulu and Youtube.
 I thought this feature worked on all apps, but further testing shows the feature doesn’t work on Netflix, Plex, or anything else.
 Casting from a web browser works, unlike my experiences with Miracast.

+You've reached the final bullet list of this section!
+Enjoy.
 ### User interface
 <ul class="fa-ul">
   <li><span class="fa-li" ><i class="fas fa-sad-tear"></i></span>Chromecast doesn't have a TV interface, since browsing is done using mobile apps.</li>